alhajee/ckan/doc/user-guide.rst

 #.
 Select the "Delete" button.

 #.
-CKAN displays a confirmation dialog box.
+FMLD displays a confirmation dialog box.
 To complete deletion of the
    dataset, select "Confirm".

 .. note::